Red Maca Benefits

 As you can see from reading this far into the article, red maca is a fairly well researched functional food that is producing positive results for people on various levels.
 But what should you expect from adding it to your diet?

-First, we want to stress again that maca is a food and it takes time to work and may not work for everyone.
-Still, in our experience over many years, most people do report positive benefits if they do the following:
+First, we want to stress again that maca is a food and it takes time to work naturally in the body, and may not work the same way for everyone.
+Still, in our experience over many years, most people do report positive benefits from maca if they do the following: